RogueRope/docs/content/docs/main/team.md

 ---
-title: Team
+title: "Not Professional but Passionate"
-description: 'Team.'
+description: "We're Not Professionals, We're Passionate"
-lead: What is Bottoms Up!?
+lead: "What is Bottoms Up!?"
 date: 2023-10-06T13:37:00+00:00
 lastmod: 2024-09-11T13:37:00+00:00
 toc: true